AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 ## Overview

-Supervised Learning Aneurysm is a research project to develop an supervised learning artificial intelligence model to predict the risk of a patient towards Abdominal Aortic Aneurysm ("AAA") using easily measured health indicators and lifestyle metrics.
+Supervised Learning Aneurysm is a research project to develop a supervised learning artificial intelligence model to predict the risk of a patient towards Abdominal Aortic Aneurysm ("AAA") using easily measured health indicators and lifestyle metrics.
 The code is written in Python.

 ## Parameters of the project